How Generative AI Empowers Attackers and Defenders Across the Trust & Safety Landscape

-After another short break, inspired by futuring approaches~\cite{positech2024,positech2025,noh2025}, we invited participants to write an optimistic story set two years in the future about \GenAI being used to effectively mitigate harm in their domains.\footnote{In the first workshop, we piloted a variant of this activity, seeded with post-it notes.
+Finally, inspired by futuring approaches~\cite{positech2024,positech2025,noh2025}, we invited participants to write an optimistic story set two years in the future about \genAI being used to effectively mitigate harm in their domains.\footnote{In the first workshop, we piloted a variant of this activity, seeded with post-it notes.
 Based on learnings from this activity, we settled on the final version described here for the four remaining workshops.} We encouraged participants to include classic storytelling elements such as setting, characters, plot, and/or conflict.
-We gave verbal instructions and provided each participant a large, physical card with the prompt, on which they wrote their stories (Appendix B: Figure~\ref{fig:artifacts}).
+We gave verbal instructions and provided each participant a large, physical \textit{futuring card} with the prompt, on which they wrote their stories (Appendix B, Figure~\ref{fig:artifacts}).
 Participants spent about 15 minutes working individually, and we included a checkpoint about halfway through this time to ask if participants had any questions or would like any support with their stories.
-After the individual work concluded, participants took turns reading their stories aloud in a facilitated discussion that lasted approximately 45 minutes.
-Throughout the workshops, we took care to encourage collaborative interpretation, problem-solving, and discussion among participants and moderators, and to make space for all participants to share their ideas and opinions.
+After the individual work concluded, participants took turns reading their stories aloud in a facilitated discussion that lasted approximately 45 minutes, and we then concluded the session.
+Throughout the workshops we attended carefully to participant dynamics and supported collaborative discussion amongst all attendees.